dbdimitrov/BingleSeq/README.md

 ![BingleSeq Bulk RNA-Seq format](/figures/Bulk_format.jpg)

+**Note that a metadata table must also be provided for the Bulk RNA-Seq pipeline**

 ### scRNA-Seq
 The scRNA-Seq part is based on Seurat’s pipeline (Satija et al., 2015) and follows a typical scRNA-Seq pipeline.
 Nonetheless, clustering can also be performed with monocle and SC3 packages (Trapnell et al., 2014; Kiselev et al., 2017).